Why a converter

 the asynchronous one the adcStartConvert

-Anyway ADC configuration itself is very poor and, in certain driver version, is even empty.
+Anyway, ADC configuration itself is very poor and, in certain driver version, is even empty.
 This would sound quite strange (especially because we have spent a whole chapter talking about features and configuration of STM32 ADC).
-This take us to the second parameter: the ADCConversionGroup.
+This takes us to the second parameter: the ADCConversionGroup.
 Most of the ADC configuration is indeed demanded to the conversion functions and it is confined in this configuration structure.
 The logical motivation of this design is that configurations like trigger source, sequence or sample rate are related to the conversion more than to the driver itself.

 The ADCConversionGroup contains all the configuration related to the conversion group like the trigger source, the sequence, the sample rate and the conversion mode.

-There are some restriction about depth: it shall be at least one and it shall be an even number.
+There are some restrictions about depth: it shall be at least one and it shall be an even number.
 The first one is almost obvious but to understand the second we should understand how asynchronous conversion works.
 When we launch the adcStartConvert we have also to provide a callback through the ADCConversionGroup.
-This callback is also know as end callback (end_cb) and is called in twice specific moments of the conversion:
+This callback is also known as end callback (end_cb) and is called in twice specific moments of the conversion:

 - when the ADC has filled the first half buffer

 - when the ADC has filled the whole buffer.

 This is very useful in the circular mode when the conversion continues indefinitely and the matrix is used as a circular buffer.
 Let us clarify this considering a scenario in which: